Harsh1629/CodeQuest/README.md

 Got feedback or suggestions?
 We'd love to hear from you.
 Open an issue or reach out to us.

+## Deployment:

+Upload the repository on github.
+Connect your netlify and github account.
+Then finally deploy this repo.

 ## Acknowledgments

 CodeQuest was developed for the AlgoZenith WebDev Hackathon.
 Special thanks to the organizers and fellow participants for the inspiration and support.